haozeli-ling/Questions/README.md

 # Semantics of questions

 ## Description
 In the standard semantic theory, the meaning of a sentence is identified with its truth condition.
-Pinning down the meaning of questions, however, challenges this standard view as questions do not have a truth condition.
+Pinning down the meaning of questions, however, poses challenges to this standard view as questions do not have a truth condition.
 It does not make much sense to say that a question is true or false.
 Since the 1970s, many approaches have been developed to capture the meaning of questions, leading to theoretical innovations as well as an impressive growth of the empircal domain.
-Currently, the empirical coverage is even beyond interrogative sentences and the relevant theories are created by combining semantics of questions with other semantic frameworks.

-This seminar will begin with the classic question semantics of the 70s and 80s, emphasizing the connection among different approaches.
-Afterwards, it will discuss a series of cross-linguistic phenomena that motivate theories interweaving the module of question meaning with other meaning modules (e.g., focus, modality, dynamics).
-Finally, it will consider the dynamic pragmatics of questions, which provides tools for understanding the discourse function of interrogative sentences.
+This seminar will begin with the classical question semantics of the 70s and 80s, emphasizing the connection among different approaches.
+Afterwards, we will discuss a series of cross-linguistic phenomena that motivate theories interweaving question semantics with other meaning modules (e.g., focus, modality, dynamics).
+Finally, we will consider the pragmatics of questions in a dynamic framework, which provides tools for understanding the discourse function of interrogative sentences.

 ## Time and place
-Tuesday and Thursday 1:30 pm -- 3:05 pm, Cave
+Tuesday and Thursday 1:30 pm -- 3:05 pm, Stevenson Lib (aka. the Cave)

 ## Tentative schedule
 ### Introduction
 ### Unit 1: Classic approaches
-- The Categorial approach
+- The categorial approach
 - The propositional set approach (aka the Hamblin/Karttunen approach)
-- The Partition semantics approach
+- The partition semantics approach
 ### Unit 2: Question semantics +
 - Exceptional scope of wh-expressions
 - Pair-list and functional readings